GTPB/TCDT22/README.md

 ## Learning outcomes (LOs)
 - LOs (more accurately “desired LOs”) are statements of what you might (in principle) assess.
-- You may not end up assessing all of them, but they are statements of what a successful* learner will know or be able to do at the end of instruction.
+- You may not end up assessing all of them, but they are statements of what a successful* learner will know or be able to AUTONOMOUSLY do at the end of instruction.
-- By the end of the course (session/course/instruction) the successful learner will be able to.........
+- By the end of the course (session/course/instruction) the successful learner will be able to AUTONOMOULY .......

 ---
 ![](https://i.imgur.com/WvwHoQO.png)